ibm-cloud-docs/vpc/bare_metal_network_boot.md

 [Beta]{: tag-blue}

-Network booting your operating system on a bare metal server is a beta feature that is available for evaluation and testing purposes.
+Network booting your operating system on a bare metal server is a beta feature that is available to select customers for evaluation and testing purposes.
+To request to be included in the evaluation of this beta feature, contact IBM Support.
 {: beta}

 When you create a bare metal server on {{site.data.keyword.vpc_full}} (VPC), you can select to network boot an operating system over the network.
 The operating system image can be hosted on your own server or on a public server.
 You can install the booted operating system to a disk or you can run the operating system without a disk.